 Growing into breastfeeding

-As the days go by and she gets closer to her due date, you will notice your baby getting better at breastfeeding.
-His feeds are longer, his sucking feels stronger, he wakes by himself and tells you when he is hungry.
-You will start to find that he doesn’t want so much extra milk (and you may be able to express less), because he is taking more milk at the breast now.
-Keep closely in touch with your midwife or health visitor to ensure that as he takes less extra milk, he continues to grow well.
+As the days go by and they get closer to their due date, you will notice your baby getting better at breastfeeding.
+Their feeds are longer, their sucking feels stronger, they wake by themselves and tells you when they are hungry.
+You will start to find that they don’t want so much extra milk (and you may be able to express less), because they are taking more milk at the breast now.
+Keep closely in touch with your midwife or health visitor to ensure that as they take less extra milk, they continue to grow well.
 It’s really tempting to stop expressing as soon as your baby is feeding better, but it’s wise to be cautious at this stage, and to reduce expressing and extra milk feeds gradually, while keeping a close eye on your baby’s nappies and growth.

 Recent research has suggested that some late preterm babies drink more milk when using a silicone nipple shield.
 The firm shield seems to help the baby with a weak suck to grasp and remove milk more effectively from the breast.
 Not all late preterm babies will need a nipple shield, but they may be worth considering after day 4 or 5 if your baby is still very sleepy at the breast and their suck seems weak.
 You can find more information here: https://www.laleche.org.uk/nipple-shields/.
 You can talk to your midwife, health visitor or breastfeeding supporter about whether this is a suitable option for you and your baby.